How to Play With Friends in Escape from Tarkov

 It is incredibly safe though and you can do this early in the wipe to farm as many Scavs as you can.
 If you know how to kill Tagilla without any casualties, the better and more efficient your runs are going to be.
 Early in the wipe, player Scavs will be coming in non-stop so you can choose to farm them as well.

-Tips on How to Play With More Than 5 Players
+How to Play With More Than 4 Friends

 Split into even groups

 If you have a 6-player squad, you can split it into two 3-player squads and try to queue at the same time.
 While it seems obvious, you can do other things to make it easier.
 If it is an odd number of groups, you will have no choice but to make the squads uneven.

 After playing more than a thousand raids in total, the matchmaking system always try to match big squads against big squads on a map.
 If you are queuing Interchange in a 5-player squad, you will find other 3-5 squad parties in the game as well.
 It depends on the traffic of the servers as well.

 If you are trying to play on a hot hour, it will be harder to play with separate groups.

 Firstly, the one sending the invites to your squad will be the group leader.
 The squad will then use the group leader’s selected servers.
 To make your chances even higher, your squad leaders will need to select the same single server.

 For example, if one squad is going for the California servers in the US, the other group should also be queuing for the California servers and nothing else.

 This will insanely boost your chances to group up with your other friends if you do ever exceed 5 players.
 It is frowned upon by the developers and it is actually called “teaming” which is basically exceeding the max number of players you can group up with than it was originally designed.

 You can choose a server at its lowest peak in traffic.
 If you are in California, you can switch to New York servers and avoid the hot hours in Escape from Tarkov.